-Any .snagproj file (default capture file) created in Snagit 4.1.5 and earlier will appear washed out (as shown below) after updating to High Sierra (OS 10.13).
-This means that any captures currently in the Recent Captures Tray, the Snagit Library, or .snagproj files saved elsewhere are at risk of becoming washed out after updating to High Sierra.
-As soon as an image is opened, it will appear washed out.
+All .snagproj files created in Snagit (Mac) 4.1.5 and earlier appear washed out after updating to High Sierra (OS 10.13).
+All the captures that are in the Recent Captures Tray, Snagit Library, or .snagproj files saved elsewhere are at risk of becoming washed out after updating to High Sierra.
+When an image is opened, it appears washed out.

-While Snagit Mac 3 is not supported on macOS 10.12 or later (see here), TechSmith has created a custom tool to repair any broken .snagproj files.
-Please follow the steps below to repair your .snagproj files.
+While Snagit (Mac) 3 is not supported on macOS 10.12 or later (see full list here), TechSmith has created a custom tool to repair any broken .snagproj files.
+Follow the steps below to repair your .snagproj files:

-- Close Snagit so it is not running at all.
+- Close Snagit.
 Make sure it is not running in the Menu Bar or the Dock.

-- Drag your .snagproj files from Finder into the RepairImages.app window.
+- Drag the .snagproj files from Finder into the RepairImages.app window.

 The default location for Snagit captures is ~/Documents/Snagit/Autosaved Captures/

-- Once complete, close the RepairImages.app tool, and return to Snagit.
+- Once complete, close the RepairImages.app and return to Snagit.